CoatiSoftware/Sourcetrail/deployment/windows/wixSetup/readme.txt

 ||Coati Setup||
 ===============

-To install Coati simply run 'setup.exe'
+To install Coati simply run 'Setup.exe'

-If you have a previous version installed, setup.exe will attempt to upgrade*.
+If you have a previous version installed, Setup.exe will attempt to upgrade*.
 Your previous application specific settings will be maintained.